-"Macarthur is pleased to be able to provide the market with a summary of the key outputs from the Feasibility Study for the Lake Giles Iron Project.
+"The filing of the NI43-101 Technical Report for the Feasibility Study of the Company's high grade magnetite Lake Giles Iron Project is the final step in the completion of the Feasibility Study process which the Company has pursued over the course of the last 18 months.
 The Feasibility Study has been undertaken and successfully concluded amidst the challenges of Covid-19 impacts, and these results confirm that the Lake Giles Iron Project is economically viable under long-term iron ore price forecasts.